 That said, early stage companies often don’t have the resources to put in place the sophisticated documentation and governance systems required of more mature companies.
 Let’s start with one practice essential to all companies, regardless of their stage of growth: the IP assignment.

-Starting with the creation of a technology company, it is imperative that every founder, employee, director, contractor and advisor signs an intellectual property (IP) assignment agreement that assigns all rights and title to the company for any and all technical and business development done in the context of their association with the company.
-There is no touchier subject for investors and acquisitors than IP.
+Essential practice: IP assignment.
+To begin, from the date the technology company is founded, it is imperative that every founder, employee, director, contractor and advisor sign an intellectual property (IP) assignment agreement which assigns all rights and title to the company for any and all technical and business development done in the context of their association with the company.
+There is no touchier subject for investors and acquirors than IP.
 The company must be able to show that every person or company who ever contributed to the IP has assigned all rights to the company.
 This eliminates the possibility of some long-departed employee emerging years later to assert IP rights just as a transaction is about to close.
-It can be expensive and time-consuming to deal with those alleged rights, and many potential acquirers would rather pass.
-But it is best to eliminate the problem from the outset.
+It can be expensive and time-consuming to deal with those alleged rights, and many potential acquirors would rather pass.
+Best to eliminate the problem from the outset.
 Buy or beg someone for a template that you can use for everyone associated with the IP.

 Also, it is advisable to have everyone sign non-disclosure agreements (NDAs) and non-compete agreements.
 This creates negative consequences for someone disclosing company secrets or using the company’s knowledge to complete with it.
 The IP assignment, NDA, and non-compete clauses can all be included in every employment agreement or contractor agreement.
 Again, buy or borrow a template.

 Subsequent articles will explore other governance practices which companies should incorporate as they grow and can allocate more resources.